Lady Victoria Hervey: Literary

-In 2016 Hervey's young adult book, Lady in Waiting, was published by Finch.
+In 2016, Hervey's young adult book, Lady in Waiting, was published by Finch.
 The novel is semi-autobiographical and concerns life at a girls' boarding school.

 Personal life

-Hervey lives in Los Angeles.
+Hervey moved to Los Angeles in 2004, but later returned to live in Knightsbridge, London in 2022.
 She has had relationships with several well-known people, including the then Prince Andrew (briefly during 1999) and Boyzone member Shane Lynch.

+Hervey is a supporter of Reform UK, and has described herself as a bridge between the party and the MAGA movement in the United States.
+She collects signed MAGA hats and has proposed a "Make England Great Again" movement.

+Controversies

 In 2003, Hervey attracted controversy after saying, "It's so bad being homeless in winter.
 They should go somewhere warm like the Caribbean where they can eat fresh fish all day."

-In January 2022 Hervey said in an interview that she felt that Ghislaine Maxwell had used her as "bait", to attract women to Jeffrey Epstein's parties.
-She later suggested that a photo showing the then Prince Andrew with Virginia Giuffre had been faked with body doubles.
-After Giuffre's April 2025 suicide, Hervey sparked outrage by sharing a link to the news of her death on social media with the comment "When lies catch up with you there's no way out."
+In January 2022, Hervey said in an interview that she felt that Ghislaine Maxwell had used her as "bait", to attract women to Jeffrey Epstein's parties.
+She later suggested that a photo showing the then Prince Andrew with Virginia Giuffre had been faked with body doubles, calling Giuffre "a complete whore" after Andrew allegedly raped Giuffre three times.
+After Giuffre's suicide, Hervey sparked outrage by sharing a link to the news of her death on social media with the comment "When lies catch up with you there's no way out."

-In December 2024, Lady Victoria was among the guests at the annual Claridge’s Christmas Tree unveiling in Mayfair, London.
-The event brought together figures from fashion and society, including Emma Thynn, Marchioness of Bath, Olivia Buckingham, Lady Violet Manners, and Alice Naylor-Leyland.
+During a live LBC radio interview with Tom Swarbrick in February 2026, Hervey discussed various aspects of the Epstein files.
+She attracted controversy defending former Prince Andrew's inclusion, saying, "To be honest, if you're not in those files, it would be an insult... because it just means you were a bit of a loser."
+She added that she was also included, and believed Epstein was still alive.